johalun/sysctl-rs/README.md

-This crate provides a safe interface for reading and writing information to the kernel using the `sysctl` interface.
+This crate provides a safe interface for reading and writing information to the kernel using the sysctl interface.

+*Currently only developed and tested on FreeBSD.*
+*Contributions for improvements and other platforms are welcome.*

 ### Documentation